Home

 Yes, with filters, you can scan your inbox for better email management.
 Since Gmail has advanced so much over the last few years, you can

-definitely use it for saving time and avoiding elements of distractions.
+Use it to save time and avoid elements of distractions.
 Here’s how:

-I told you in the previous section about the amount of time we all waste composing emails or sending replies.
-It definitely kills work productivity.
+I told you in the previous section about the amount of time we all waste composing emails or send outbound emails.
+It kills work productivity.

 For those who don’t know, Canned Responses are a Gmail Feature that allows users to create and save a standard response that can be inserted into while composing a message or sending a reply-all at the click of a button.
 Here’s how you can Enable Canned Responses: